ElephesSung/Fish/README.md

 # Fish

-This mini-project explores **NK cell–mediated cytotoxicity** through a minimal, end-to-end Bayesian workflow.
+This mini-project explores ***NK cell–mediated cytotoxicity*** through a minimal, end-to-end Bayesian workflow.
-Our aim is to apply Bayesian inference to quantify NK cell activity in a more rigorous and transparent manner.
+Our aim is to apply Bayesian inference to quantify NK cell activity.

-We implement and test a **simple Poisson killing model**, providing a foundation for further extensions to more complex mechanistic descriptions of immune–tumour interactions.
 ---

 ## Mathematical model